 If you would like more crafts using yarn and string, check out these ideas:

-If you try this craft, let me know!
-Go ahead and leave a comment, rate it, and tag a photo with #WelcometoNanas wherever you post.
+Try this craft, leave a comment, rate it, and tag a photo with #WelcometoNanas wherever you post.

-DIY Round Friendship Bracelet with a Cardboard Loom
+Easy Round Friendship Bracelet Pattern with a Cardboard Loom

 Equipment